lindseydrumm/SwimFeed/README.md

 ## Deployment

-The deployed application is available at: https://swimfeed.com/
+After configuring Docker, the deployed application is available at: https://swimfeed.com/

 ## Tech Stack